Fat Hen, Lamb's quarters or Goose foot

 You may see discolouration on kikuyu, carpet grass and Queensland blue.
 Avoid overlapping.
 Use an NIS.

-You cannot use any of these on lawns or turf areas to selectively remove Fat Hen.
+You cannot use any of these on lawns or turf areas to selectively remove this weed.

 • Glyphosate.
 You can use Glyphosate but if water quality is an issue use ProForce Manta Ray.

-These are non-selective but also have a long term residual and stop any re-growth of Lamb’s Quarters.
+These are non-selective.
+They also have a long term residual and stop any re-growth of Lamb’s Quarters.

 • Numchuk Quad.
 This gives post and pre emergent control for up to 12 months.